 Let’s say you owe $5,000 on a credit card with an interest rate of 14.87 percent.
 According to Bankrate’s Credit Card Payoff Calculator, it’ll take you 24 months to pay off your balance if you make a payment of $250 each month.
 Over time, you’ll pay $781 in interest.

-You can take that same balance and transfer it to a card like the Wells Fargo Platinum card, which has an introductory zero percent APR for 18 months on qualifying balance transfers (15.49 percent to 24.99 percent variable APR thereafter) and a balance transfer fee of 3 percent (minimum $5).
+You can take that same balance and transfer it to a card like the Wells Fargo Platinum card, which has an introductory zero percent APR for 18 months on qualifying balance transfers (15.49 percent to 24.99 percent variable APR thereafter) and a balance transfer fee of 3 percent (minimum $5) for transfers made 120 days from account opening.
 In doing so, you can pay off your $5,000 in debt over 18 months (around $278 a month) without accruing additional fees in interest.

 You’ll owe a balance transfer fee of $150 to utilize the zero percent APR offer — a small price to pay compared to the alternative scenario, which costs you $700-some dollars in interest.

 Steps to complete a balance transfer with Wells Fargo

 Transferring debt from one credit card to another is a relatively simple process.
 Here’s a step-by-step explanation of how to do so:

 1. Qualify for a Wells Fargo balance transfer card